Internet Speed Test Canada

 How accurate are internet speed tests?

-Speed tests are generally accurate but can vary by 10-20% between tests.
+Speed tests are generally accurate within 10 to 20% margin.
+Results vary slightly between tests due to network conditions.
 For best accuracy, run the test 3 times and average the results.
-Test on Ethernet to eliminate WiFi variables.
+Always test on Ethernet to eliminate WiFi variables.

-For online gaming, you need at least 25-50 Mbps download and low latency (under 50ms ping).
-Latency matters more than speed for gaming.
-Fibre and cable are best; Starlink works but has slightly higher latency (25-50ms).
+For online gaming, you need at least 25 to 50 Mbps download speed, but latency matters more than speed.
+Aim for under 50ms ping.
+Under 20ms is excellent.
+Fibre and cable offer the best latency.
+Starlink works but has slightly higher latency (25 to 50ms).
+Avoid traditional satellite internet (Xplore, etc.) which has 600+ ms latency.

 Netflix recommendations: